-Evoenergy is continually planning for the future and securing the ACT and region's energy supplies.
+Evoenergy is continually planning for the future and securing the ACT region's energy supplies through a range of projects.

 Lawson South Stage 2

-Following a number of changes to the ACT Government Land Development Agency’s (LDA) development strategy for Lawson South Stage 2, Evoenergy is commencing detailed design work for the requisite undergrounding of both 132kV transmission lines and 11kV distribution lines around the Belconnen zone substation.
-Noting the variation to previously agreed works, we will continue to work with the LDA to support their new approach to market.
+Following a number of changes to the ACT Government Suburban Land Agency’s (SLA) development strategy for Lawson South Stage 2, Evoenergy has completed preliminary design work for the requisite undergrounding of both 132kV transmission lines and 11kV distribution lines around the Belconnen zone substation.
+Noting the variation to previously agreed works, we will continue to work with the SLA to support their approach to market.

 Molonglo zone substation

-The substation will provide an additional 55MVA capacity, enough to supply more than 20,000 homes with electricity.
+The substation will provide an initial additional capacity of 15MVA, followed by an ultimate 55MVA of capacity in future years.
+This is enough to supply more than 20,000 homes with electricity.

-Molonglo Stage 1 - land acquisition and development application (DA) approval is underway, with completion of the Stage 1 construction in the next four to five years.
+Stage 1 of this project including land acquisition and development application (DA) approval is underway, with completion of initial construction in the next two to three years.

 Evoenergy is installing optical fibre communications between our zone substations to improve system reliability and security standards.
 Five optical fibre wires have been installed, with one further cable still to be completed.
 This project involves replacing existing wires with new aluminium ones that contain optical fibre cores through the middle of the conductors on top of the towers.